 You may have just arrived in Japan for a short period of time on business or for an extended vacation; you may also be on Japanese soil because you are planning on becoming a Japanese resident for an unspecified length of time or because you will be doing business in Japan for the duration of at least one year.
-You, regardless of the reason, may need to exchange foreign currency on your person into Japan's yen.
+Regardless of the reason, you may need to exchange foreign currency on your person into Japan’s yen.

 Don’t worry, Japan as a country has made changing out foreign currency extremely simple for foreigners entering Japan and leaving Japan.
 I certainly can say that it is much easier than changing foreign currency into the US dollar inside the United States.

 Changing out foreign currency for Japanese currency may be done at any Japanese airport, where those services are offered for entering Japan and leaving Japan, as well as to Japanese residents.